Ahammedjaleel/dax-problems-and-solutions/02-top-5-customers-with-others-group/README.md

 ## 📁 Files Included

-01-1-6 Question_ANSWER_Explanation_.pbix – This Power BI file contains six DAX-based business questions along with their solutions and explanations.
+02-Top5-customer-7 Question_ANSWER_Explanation_.pbix – This Power BI file contains  DAX-based business questions along with their solutions and explanations.

 - ✅ **Solution**: Contains two versions for each problem:
   - One with just the **final DAX answer**.